vislab-tecnico-lisboa/yarp-bottle-generator/README.md

 ##### Section [mux_general]

-Has 1 variable: `num_mux`.
+It has 1 variable: `num_mux`.

-`num_mux`: The number of multiplexers you want to create.
+`num_mux` : The number of multiplexers you want to create.

 ##### Sections [mux1]...[muxn]

-Have 2 variables: `num_ports` and `ports`.
+They have 2 variables: `num_ports` and `ports`.

-`num_ports`: The number of input ports on the multiplexer.
+`num_ports` : The number of input ports on the multiplexer.

-`ports`: The name of all the input ports.
+`ports` : The name of all the input ports.
 Each input name should be separated by a comma (in the end the number of commas should be equal to `num_ports - 1`).
 All white spaces will be excluded from the input names.

 #### Example